kotive/kotive-wordpress-shortcode-plugin/readme.txt

 == Installation ==

 For manual installation: copy the folder "kotive_shortcode" into the /wp-content/plugins/ folder.
 Then go to the Plugins area of the Admin and activate.
-Otherwise, search for "Kotive Shortcode Plugin" from the admin area of your WordPress site in Plugins > Add New.
+Otherwise, search for "Kotive Taskflow Shortcode" from the admin area of your WordPress site in Plugins > Add New.

 == Screenshots ==